 A rekeying lock lets you insert your existing key into the lock along with a rekeying tool that comes with it.
 After you remove both the key and the tool, you insert a new key into the lock and it will rekey itself.
 Then the old key will no longer work.
 (Depending on the brand you have, your directions may differ.)

-If you're wondering, "What is a passage door knob?" or whether you can find a handleset to match your decor, browse through the wide variety of knob types, finishes and styles in our door hardware section.
+Wondering "What is a passage door knob?"
+Curious about whether you can find a handleset to match your decor?
+Browse through the wide variety of knob types, finishes and styles in our door hardware section.

 Door knobs also offer many kinds of useful features.
 Keyed entry door locks, smart door locks and electronic locks use wireless technology to open and close doors.
 Some door handles have antimicrobial coatings to help prevent the spread of certain germs and bacteria.
 Other knobs, levers and handlesets have indicator lights, built-in alarms and additional options.